-- Parent Involvement: Increase/maintain percentage of teachers and parents satisfied with parental involvement in decisions about their child's education. - Continuous Improvement: Increase/maintain percentage of teachers, parents and students indicating that their school and schools in their jurisdiction have improved or stayed the same the last three years. - Quality of Education: Increase/maintain percentage of teachers, parents and students satisfied with the overall quality of basic education.
+- Parent Involvement: Increase/maintain in percentage of teachers and parents satisfied with parental involvement in decisions about their child's education. - Continuous Improvement: Increase/maintain percentage of teachers, parents and students indicating that their school and schools in their jurisdiction have improved or stayed the same the last three years. - Quality of Education: Increase/maintain percentage of teachers, parents and students satisfied with the overall quality of basic education.

-• FSD School Assurance Survey (Parent): Increase/maintain percentage of parents satisfied with Assurance Measures.

-- Guiding Principles for Assurance: Evidence that planning and reporting processes reflect the guiding principles, domains and enabling processes outlined in the Assurance Framework. - Evidence of Principles and Practices that tell the story of learning and that provides assurance of continuous improvement and student growth and achievement.
+- Stakeholder Engagement: Evidence of stakeholders (students, staff, parents, community/business) communicating, collaborating, thinking critically, solving problems, and having a voice in education planning and decision making through engagement opportunities.
+What stakeholders were involved?
+How were they engaged?
+How results and related information were shared?
+What actions were taken based on input provided?
+How were obligations met under the School Councils Regulation to provide school councils the opportunity to provide advice on development of education plan and annual education results report and to share results from local and provincial measures? - FSD Assurance Survey (Parent): Increase/maintain percentage of parents satisfied with Assurance Measures. - Guiding Principles for Assurance: Evidence that planning and reporting processes reflect the guiding principles, domains and enabling processes outlined in the Assurance Framework. - Evidence of Principles and Practices that tell the story of learning and provides assurance of continuous improvement and student growth and achievement.

-Provincial and Local Measures: 4-Year trend results analysis (where available and appropriate) Impact and effectiveness of strategies implemented in achieving goal
+Provincial and Local Measures: 4-Year trend results analysis (where available and appropriate)